 As per the Informs, the definition of Analytics shall be:

-“Analytics is defined as the scientific process of transforming data into insight for making better decisions”
+“Analytics is defined as the scientific process of transforming data into insight for making better decisions.”

-Analytics is highly quantitative in nature.
+Analytics is quantitative in nature.
 Statistics and Mathematics play a major role in bringing insights from the data.
 Statistics and Mathematics provides an analyst with some effective tools to quantitatively summarize data.

 The Five Number summary is one of the basic techniques to do analysis on a quantitative variable.